mcPiper/rsschool-cv-3/cv.md

 * Email: darkspice@yandex.ru

 ### About me
-My first rule - if you are interested in something, rather study it.
-I'm just starting to enter the wounderful world of IT, and this is so fun and interesting.
+I’m just starting out in IT, its has quickly become a big passion of mine.
+I spend all my free time learning new things and honing the skills I already have.
-My goal is to learn frontend and become a good specialist in this direction.
+My goal is to learn frontend and become a good specialist in this area.

 ### My skills
 * JavaScript